Iuri Alcântara: Ultimate Fighting Championship

 Alcântara faced Joe Soto on 3 February 2018 at UFC Fight Night 125.
 He won the fight via technical knockout sixty-six seconds into the first round.
 This win earned him the Performance of the Night bonus.

 Alcântara faced Cory Sandhagen on 25 August 2018 at UFC Fight Night 135.
 Despite locking in a very tight armbar early in the first round, he ultimately lost via technical knockout in the second round.
 This fight earned him the Fight of Night award.

-On 2 October 2020 it was reported Alcântara was released by UFC.
+On 2 October 2020 it was reported Alcântara was released by the UFC.

 Post UFC

 In his first bout post UFC release, Alcântara made his return after 4 years off to face Daniel Bažant at FNC 7 on September 3, 2022.
 He lost the bout at the end of the first round via TKO stoppage due to ground and pound.